mitadrub/employeemanagement-rest/README.md

         •	MySQL Database

-During creation of the project add these dependencies-
+During creation of the project added these dependencies-

     Spring Web – It will add the embedded Tomcat server and other important dependencies.